 The simple structure of “Sun King” parses out to 'verse (instrumental)/ chorus/ verse' (or aba) with a moody instrumental introduction thrown in.

-The opening moments of the song, which are actually a transition from the track “You Never Give Me Your Money” that proceeds it, comprise the sound-effects tape compiled by Paul, which sounds like bells, crickets and other sounds of nature.
+The opening moments of the song, which are actually a transition from the track “You Never Give Me Your Money” that proceeds it, comprise the sound-effects tape compiled by Paul, which sounds like bells and crickets.
 Along with this, we hear Ringo's effective cymbal roll, done with timpani beaters, that slowly build in volume until George actually signals the song's introduction on lead guitar.

 This instrumental introduction is only four measures long and features only three Beatles: George on lead guitar, Paul on bass and Ringo on drums, with the backdrop of the sound effects continuing throughout.
 George plays three four-note passages on guitar that are nearly a direct lift from Fleetwood Mac's “Albatross,” leaving large openings that are filled by Paul's subtle bass notes on his Fender Jazz Bass which alternate between higher and lower octaves of the same note.
 Ringo stays primarily on the heavily dampened toms as well as subtle beats on cymbals, the whole song being played with timpani beaters instead of sticks.